weecology/DeepForest/.github/ISSUE_TEMPLATE/model-performance-issue.md

 ## Have you tried annotating local data and retraining?

 The DeepForest prebuilt model is a good starting point for many trees.
-Nothing is can be substitute for adding a small amount of local data to improve performance.
+Adding a small amount of local data will almost always improve performance.

 * How many trees did you annotate?
 * Did you remember to label ALL trees in an image?